 Add any video source where you want to detect speed.
 Make sure you calibrate it properly so that all moving objects are detected correctly and in time.
 Place two lines one after another so that they cover the full vehicle travel distance.
-The bigger the distance the better.
-Make sure that moving vehicles are always detected and both lines generate events on each vehicle.
+The greater the distance the better.
+Make sure that moving vehicles are always detected and both lines generate events for each vehicle.

 See how it looks in action, you'll be able to detect the speed for two vehicles in the following video:

 Measure the real distance between those lines.
-The bigger the distance the more precise the speed calculation will be.
+The greater the distance the more precise the speed calculation will be.
 The distance is 18 meters in our case.

 As vehicles travel through two lines, every vehicle will have the same object ID for both events generated by those lines.
 That is how they can be matched.
 In our example there are two events with object ID = 1 and the timestamps are 5.024s and 6.458s.
 The timestamp delta = 6.458 - 5.024 = 1.434s.
 Knowing the delta and the distance between lines we can calculate the speed = distance / timestamp delta = 18 / 1.434 ~ 12.55 m/s = 45.18 km/h